-PostgreSQL replication refers to the process of transferring data from a PostgreSQL database server (master server) to another server (replica server).
+PostgreSQL replication refers to the process of data export from a PostgreSQL database server (master server) to another server (replica server).
 It is useful in OLTP Performance, Fault Tolerance, Data Migration, and Testing Systems in Parallel.

 Failure in replication can occur if the primary server for the database fails.
 This is where Automatic Failover comes in.
 It can help to detect failures and automatically switch to standby.
 This will minimize database downtime.
 In this PostgreSQL replication and automatic failover tutorial, we will briefly discuss the most important things you need to know.